by George Orwell

 Okay, take a deep breath.
 Got all that?
 Now for the parallels:

-Animal Farm aims to simplify these events so we don't exactly get two rebellions, but we do get the pigs (the Bolsheviks) sweeping in to take control over the revolution that already happened.
-The one event that is notably glossed in the novel is when we hear that the animals "raced back to the farm buildings to wipe out the last traces of Jones’s hated reign" (1.13).
-In the novel, Jones and his family escape.
-However, after the October Revolution, Nicholas II and his family were executed and buried in a mass grave.
+In Animal Farm, we don't get two rebellions, but we do get the pigs (the Bolsheviks) sweeping in to take control over the revolution that already happened.
+One major difference: in Animal Farm, Jones and his family escape.
+Nicholas II wasn't so lucky.
+After spending months in exile, he and his family were executed a basement and then buried in a mass grave.